Gigaspaces/xap-docs/site/content/xap/12.2/admin/logging-overview.markdown

 ---
 type: post122
 title:  Logging
-categories: XAP122ADM
+categories: XAP122ADM, OSS
 parent: none
 weight: 500
 ---

-This section explains how you can configure logging with XAP.
+This section explains how to configure logging with XAP.
 We will show you how you can format the log output, choose file names and rollover policies.

 <br>